 As is evident from Figure 3, the abundance of waterbirds was not uniform across the survey zones and some species and guilds were more abundant in some zones than others.
-These patterns of distribution are further examined in Table 3 for data collected in 2002/2003.
+These patterns of distribution are further examined in Table 4 for data collected in 2003/2004.

-Ducks and swans were concentrated in Zone 3 (Creery Lagoon) and Zones 7 and 8 (the adjacent estuary, see Figure 1), as has been observed in previous years.
+Ducks and swans were concentrated in Zone 3 (Creery Lagoon) and Zone 8 (the adjacent estuary, see Figure 1), as has been observed in previous years.
+There was also a moderately large count of ducks and swans in Zone 4 (Creery Island).
 The same pattern has been consistent with stilts and avocets.
-Herons and allies tend to be more widespread, with highest counts in Zones 3 and 8 but moderate numbers of Zones 1, 2, 4,

-7 and 9.
-In contrast, cormorants and the Australian Pelican, and gulls and terns, are consistently most abundant in zones on the adjacent estuary.
+Herons and allies tend to be more widespread, with highest counts in Zones 3 and 4 but moderate numbers in Zones 1, 5, 8 and 9.
+In previous years, cormorants and the Australian Pelican were consistently most abundant in zones on the adjacent estuary, but in 2003/2004, cormorants and pelicans were most abundant in Zone 3 (Creery Lagoon), Zone 5 (Channel Island) and Zone 9 (estuary).
+Gulls and terns displayed a similar pattern of distribution as in previous years, with numbers concentrated in the outer zones.
 Plovers and sandpipers were most abundant in the outer zones but also utilised Zones 1, 3 and 4.
+The exceptionally high count of plovers and sandpipers was in Zone 9.
 The White-fronted Chat and Little Grassbird were largely confined to Zones 1 to 4 where suitable samphire vegetation was present.

-Annual pooled counts of maximum numbers of each species present in each zone (Table 3) go some way to looking for trends in usage that could be related to impacts of the Mariners' Cove development.
+Annual pooled counts of maximum numbers of each species present in each zone (Table 4) go some way to looking for trends in usage that could be related to impacts of the Mariners' Cove development.
 For example, pooled counts in Zone 1, closest to the development, would be expected to decline if the development adversely affected the birds.
-In fact, trends in the distribution of birds across the zones over the three survey periods seem to be more related to water level conditions than anything else.
+In fact, trends in the distribution of birds across the zones since 1998 seem to be more related to water level conditions than anything else.
 For example, in 2000/2001, when water levels were persistently high, waterbird numbers were high in Zones 1 and 2 but low in Zones 6, 7 and 8 of the adjacent estuary.
 It appeared that birds were displaced from the estuary and used inner zones when water levels were high.
+This demonstrates the importance of the inner zones in providing alternative foraging areas during high water levels.
 Conversely, waterbird numbers were high on the adjacent estuary in 2002/2003, when water levels were low.

 To further examine the possibility of impacts of the Mariners' Cove development upon waterbird abundance on the nearest parts of the Creery Wetlands, the proportional distribution of waterbirds was examined.
-This considered the distribution of waterbird records across all zones in summer (December, January and February) 1998/1999 (predevelopment), 1999/2000 (during earthworks), and 2000/2001, 2001/2002 and 2002/2003 (post disturbance).
+This considered the distribution of waterbird records across all zones in summer (December, January and February) 1998/1999 (predevelopment), 1999/2000, , 2000/2001, 2001/2002, 2002/2003 and 2003/2004.
+The 1998/1999 data are prior to any development.
+The boundary canal (adjacent to Zone 1) and the initial development of Mariners' Cove (adjacent to Zone 2) were undertaken in 1999/2000.
+There was no major construction activity during 2000/2001 and 2001/2002, then earthworks and construction of Mariners' Cove Stages 3 and 4 (directly opposite Zone 1) have proceeded during 2002/2003 and 2003/2004.

 Only summer data were used as this was the only period for which pre-development records were available.
 Summer is also the time when human activity is most likely to lead to disturbance of waterbirds and when over 75% of waterbird observations were made.
-This information is presented in Table 4, with raw data in Appendix 3.
+This information is presented in Table 5, with raw data in Appendix 3.